east-sussex-county-council/Escc.Umbraco.MediaSync/README.md

 There is another way to exclude individual single content nodes or even the whole branches from synchronization.
 Add a property with alias `uMediaSyncHide` of datatype `true/false` to your document type.
 If you select this property on a content node, this and all nodes under this are automatically excluded from synchronization.

+## Tracking media usage

+Create a new data type called 'Media Content Usage' using the `Escc.MediaContentUsage` property editor installed with this package.
+Then add a 'Media Content Usage' property with the alias `MediaContentUsage` to the `File` and `Image` media types that come with Umbraco.

+When a `File` or `Image` is viewed in the back office, the property editor code will call `MediaUsageApiController` and use the relations tracked by this package to show the content nodes where the media item is used.

 ## Known issues

 * When you copy a content node which has child nodes, you get multiple copies of the media folder, only one of which has the correct relationship.